AguaClara/Textbook/Filtration/EStaRS_Design.rst

 As shown in the previous section maximum flow in a trunk will be either :math:`Q_{Fi}` or :math:`\frac{Q_{Fi}}{3}` (the equivalent of :math:`2Q_{Layer}`).
 As we are concerned with maximum flows and corresponding maximum velocities, those flows are considered for the design.

 In this case the longest branch is slightly less than :math:`\frac{ID_{Fi}}{2}`.
-To keep the calculations simple the maximum fraction of the flow served by any branch would be in the longest branch, the approximate area of the filter layer served would be approximately the length of this branch time the spacing of the branches. :numref:`figure_flow_fraction_branch`
+To keep the calculations simple the maximum fraction of the flow served by any branch would be in the longest branch, the approximate area of the filter layer served would be approximately the length of this branch time the spacing of the branches.

 .. _figure_flow_fraction_branch: